cybertraining-dsc/fa20-523-307/project/project.md

 ## Abstract

-In behavioral economics, it is said that emotions have an effect on individual's behavior and their choice in their decision making process.
-This can be true for a society at large but can this apply to the leader of the free world?
-Here we will investigate the collective mood of President Trump's tweets are correlated to the value of the Nasdaq Stock Market (NASDAQ) during certain events during his presidency.
-The applications of sentiment analysis will help find the correlation that we are looking for.
-President Trump's tweets will be used to analyze the mood and the NASDAQ movements.
+ President Trump has utilized the social media platform Twitter as a way to convey his message to the American people.
+The tweets he has published during his presidency cover a vast array of topics and issues from MAGA rallies to impeachment.
+This analysis investigates the relationship of the NASDAQ and the sentiment of President Trump's tweets during key events in his presidency.
+NASDAQ data was gathered though Yahoo Finance's API while President Trump's tweets were gathered from Kaggle.

 Contents